 - Curry paste

-This time we used a polyurethane sealer, being nearly twice as thick as acrylic sealers, this product is very durable, the top surface providing extra protection against abrasion.
-Tasked with our three kitchen products however, it failed to maintain its finish.
+This time we used a polyurethane sealer, which is nearly twice as thick as acrylic sealers, this product is very durable, and the top surface provides extra protection against abrasion.
+Tasked with our three kitchen products, however, it failed to maintain its finish.
 The lemon juice again produced the worst assault.

-Despite our differences with concrete, we now look forward and are very excited about new products that are aiming for the concrete finish without the durability issues.
+Despite our differences with concrete, we now look forward to and are very excited about new products that are aiming for a concrete finish without durability issues.

 Arizona Tiles – Metropolis Quartz

-These tiles are 93% quartz, bounded with resin, polymers, and pigments.
-A man made product that emulates the finish of concrete without the drawbacks, quartz is ultra-durable and resistant to scratches and chipping.
+These tiles are 93% quartz, bound with resin, polymers, and pigments.
+A man-made product that emulates the finish of concrete without the drawbacks, quartz is ultra-durable and resistant to scratches and chipping.
 Its dense composition also makes the Arizona Tile highly resistant to staining.

-- mirrors salvaged from houses, building and factories;
+- mirrors salvaged from houses, buildings and factories;

 - glass from windshields, windows and bottles;